-When it comes to cleaning your teeth with braces, you might find it a bit difficult as compared to having no braces.
-Fortunately, there are now toothbrushes suitable for braces you can use, ranging from brand to the type of toothbrush you prefer.
+When it comes to cleaning your teeth with braces, you might find it a bit difficult when compared to brushing with no braces.
+Fortunately, there are now toothbrushes suitable for braces that you can use, including many brands and toothbrush designs.

-Choose a good toothbrush to have a radiant smile, regardless of whether or not you wear braces.
+Choose a great toothbrush to have a radiant smile, with or without braces.

-Out of all the toothbrushes I have tested and reviewed, the one I would recommend most would be the Electric Toothbrush By Dr. Jim Ellis.
-This electric toothbrush does the basic job that helps keep you comfortable while brushing your teeth.
-It has the ability to gently clean your teeth and gums without worrying about the pain and discomfort as well, thanks to the three speed variations and the two effective timers.
+Out of all the toothbrushes I have tested and reviewed, the one I recommend most is the Electric Toothbrush By Dr. Jim Ellis.
+This electric toothbrush does the basic job of keeping you comfortable while brushing your teeth.
+It also has the ability to gently clean your teeth and gums without causing you any pain and discomfort as well, thanks to the three speed variations and the two effective timers.

-Through its quality bristles, it will clean all parts of your teeth as compared to any soft toothbrush.
+Using its soft quality bristles, it will clean all parts of your teeth better than any ordinary soft toothbrush.
 Plus, the affordable price makes it well worth the investment, considering that it’s an electric toothbrush with a practical design and easy-to-adjust modes.
 I would recommend this toothbrush for anyone who has sensitive teeth or braces.

-I hope that this article on the best toothbrush for braces informed you on what you should invest in for cleaning your teeth.
+I hope that this article on the best toothbrush for braces was informative and will help you decide what you should invest in for cleaning your teeth.
 So what are you waiting for?
-Invest in a toothbrush ideal for braces today and enjoy the better comfort while using it.
+Invest in a toothbrush ideal for braces today and enjoy the superior comfort while using it.

-If you enjoyed the article or have any other review on the best toothbrush for braces, then comment down below.
-I would love to hear what you have to think.
+If you enjoyed the article or have any other reviews about the best toothbrush for braces, then comment down below.
+I would love to know what you think about the subject.